YuyuMo-UoE/On-shell-bootstrap-for-Mellin-momentum-amplitude/README.md

 - **`5gr.nb`**: Five-point GR

 ### Authors:
-- Jiajie Mei
-- Yuyu Mo
+- Jiajie Mei, Yuyu Mo

 ### Instructions:
 Unzip the repository and explore the Mathematica files to experiment with the bootstrap process.